 The soul of college/university life is the fraternities on the campus–the clubs that become a surrogate family for a student, helping him/her grow and explore latent talents in fields other than academics.

-Manipal University has a strong tradition of student bodies and clubs that attract students from all disciplines, cutting across colleges, courses and nationalities.
+Manipal Academy of Higher Education has a strong tradition of student bodies and clubs that attract students from all disciplines, cutting across colleges, courses and nationalities.
 It is one of the features that imbue Manipal with a singular charm, a unique advantage over other university campuses.

 There are technical clubs for the academically inclined; there are cultural clubs that give a student the opportunity to dabble in the fine arts, music, dance, theatre–everything that feeds the mind and spirit.